Global Chair, Norton Rose Fulbright, Chair, Norton Rose Fulbright South Africa Inc

-Andrew also specialises in contract drafting and contract review work providing risk management and contract advice to clients, particularly those in the port services, commodities, aviation, road, logistics, rail and energy sectors.
-He has drafted, negotiated and advised on sale and purchase agreements, master agreements and trading documentation for most metals, agricultural and energy related commodities.
+Andrew also specializes in contract drafting and contract review work providing risk management and contract advice to clients, particularly those in the port services, commodities, aviation, road, logistics, rail and energy sectors.
+He has drafted, negotiated and advised on sale and purchase agreements, master agreements and trading documentation for most metals, agricultural and energy-related commodities.

-He has mediated, litigated or arbitrated matters in the United States, England, France, Germany, Italy, India, Zambia, Mozambique and Belgium.
-He has advised port authorities, port terminals, warehousemen, stevedores, commodity traders, P & I Clubs, ship-owners and underwriters in South Africa, Kenya, Zimbabwe, Zambia, Namibia, America, China, Singapore, Germany, England, Italy, France, Scandinavia, Belgium and the United States.
+Andrew has mediated, litigated or arbitrated matters in the United States, England, France, Germany, Italy, India, Zambia, Mozambique and Belgium.
+He has advised port authorities, port terminals, warehousemen, stevedores, commodity traders, P&I clubs, ship-owners and underwriters in South Africa, Kenya, Zimbabwe, Zambia, Namibia, China, Singapore, Germany, England, Italy, France, Scandinavia, Belgium and the US.

 - He has been instructed by the leading South African marine insurers and brokers to develop innovative insurance products relevant to cargo insurance.

-- He has been involved in a number of high profile casualty-related matters, including representing ship owners, a P&I club and their member in the mt "Salvaliant" casualty, which was one of the largest and most complicated maritime casualty off the South African coast and involved complicated legal issues and evidence from seven jurisdictions.
+- He has been involved in a number of high-profile casualty-related matters, including representing ship owners, a P&I club and its member in the mt "Salvaliant" casualty, which was one of the largest and most complicated maritime casualties off the South African coast and involved complicated legal issues and evidence from seven jurisdictions.

-- He represents the South African liability insurers (and their London re-insurers) of the Durban port authority, TNPA, who are currently facing significant claims following damage to vessels and infrastructure following a violent storm in October 2017.
+- He represents the South African liability insurers (and their London re-insurers) of the Durban port authority, TNPA, which are facing significant claims for damage to vessels and infrastructure following a violent storm in October 2017.